James-Fleming12/DensityUnsupHyperLidar/README.md

 ## Setup:
 All of the required packages and versions should be contained in requirements_cenet.txt, if something doesn't match up let me know and I can update them to match everything I have specifically.
-Don't want to mess up anything there if I don't have to.
+Had to mass update all of the versions, but many of them aren't necessary for the main training and testing pipeline.

 ## Running: